WANT TO KEEP YOUR FAMILY OFF ANTIBIOTICS?

 This topic, then, begs the question, “What can a person do to stay off of antibiotics?”
 Although there are numerous things that can be done to keep you and your family off of antibiotics, I am just going to touch on a few of the biggies.

-- AVOID SUGAR: Because sugar is infection's food-of-choice, You must avoid sugar as well as HIGH GLYCEMIC INDEX FOODS ---- foods that the body converts quickly to sugar (pasta, bread, white potatoes, etc).
-Antibiotics cause DYSBIOSIS (the overgrowth of bad bacteria, while killing off the good), but it is sugar that then feeds the process.
-The American per capita consumption of sugar is somewhere between 150 - 200 lbs.
+- AVOID SUGAR: Because sugar is infection’s food-of-choice, You must avoid sugar as well as HIGH GLYCEMIC INDEX FOODS —- foods that the body converts quickly to sugar (pasta, bread, white potatoes, etc).
+And while antibiotics cause dysbiosis (the overgrowth of bad bacteria, while killing off the good), but it is sugar that feeds the beast.
+The American per capita consumption of sugar is in the ballpark of 150-160 lbs.
 If you limit sugar and starchy foods, you essentially starve infections (as well as cancer and numerous ENDOCRINE PROBLEMS).

 - EAT YOUR VEGGIES: Most Americans are almost absurdly deficient in their consumption of vegetables.
 Notice that I did not put fruits in this category.
 This is because many fruits are high on the Glycemic Index.
-Many fruits are OK.
-Know the difference.
+Some fruits are OK, but you must know the difference (HERE).

 - GET PLENTY OF REST: How many of you are getting adequate sleep?
-It's a real problem here in America.
+It’s a real problem here in America — particularly with 70% of the population overweight or obese (HERE).

 - TAKE A BROAD-SPECTRUM PROBIOTIC: We use an HSO PROBIOTIC that contains the same bacteria found in good organic soil.
-The problem with Acidophilus is that it is only one type of bacteria --- Acidophilus.
+The problem with Acidophilus is that it is only one type of bacteria — Acidophilus.
+Remember, however, that even good probiotics, don’t even remotely resemble your MICROBIOME (normal gut flora), which is why I’ve written numerous articles about the amazing potential of FMT.
 By the way, you will not get the good bacteria your body needs from most brands of yogurt.
 Most are highly processed, contain relatively low amounts of live cultures, and frequently contain more SUGAR than a soda pop.

 - EMBRACE FEVER: If you are sick, do not be afraid of FEVER.
 Granted, some fevers can be dangerous.
 These are exceedingly rare.
 Ask your doctor, or do your own online research.
 According to numerous health experts, fever is probably the number one way that your body fights systemic infections.

-There are so many more (HERE are ways to boost your overall health).
+There are so many more (HERE are ways to boost your overall health or address your ABERRANT PHYSIOLOGY / HOMEOSTASIS if you are chronically ill).
 What these really constitute is a lifestyle change.
 If you want to be healthy and avoid antibiotics, you have to be deliberate about how you live.
+Follow the links to see some effective ways to go about this.